vitrivr/feature-extraction-server/README.md

 The server is designed to be easily extensible with new tasks and models.
 To add a new task or model, follow these steps:

 1. **Add a new task**: To add a new task, create a new directory with the task name in the same directory as app.py.
 In this new directory, add a Python file for each model you want to add to the task.
+Make sure to include an `__init__.py` file that has a global variable called `default_model` of type string.

 2. **Add a new model to an existing task**: To add a new model to an existing task, simply add a new Python file in the corresponding task directory.
 The Python file should define an extract function that takes in data and extraction arguments and returns the extraction result.